directus-labs/guest-authoring/post/getting-started-preact/index.md

 ## Add Navigation

 While not strictly Directus-related, there are now several pages that aren't linked to each other.
-In index.jsx, above the <main /> component, add a navigation `<Header/>`.
+In `index.jsx`, above the `<main />` component, add a navigation `<Header/>`.
 Don't forget to use your specific page slugs.

 ```js
 import { useLocation } from "preact-iso";